PintaProject/Pinta/patch-guidelines.md

 world, commit it to your GitHub fork.
 (See the second part of [this page](http://help.github.com/create-a-repo/).)
-Make sure that the commit message includes the bug number and a short description, this is vital so that the devlopers know what exactly they are looking at.
+Make sure that the commit message includes the bug number and a short description, this is vital so that the developers know what exactly they are looking at.
 Then it will be publicly visible for scrutiny, which comes in handy for the next step.